sanette/rename_by_content/README.md

 * `files` can be the path of a single file, or a shell syntax of the form `dir/*` if you want to treat all files in the `dir` directory.

-* The directory `OCRDIR` contains all the texts extracted from the given `files`.
+* After running RBC, the directory `OCRDIR` will contain all the texts extracted from the given `files`.
 If you run RBC a second time with the same `OCRDIR`, it will use the previously generated text, and hence run much faster.
 On the other hand, it is safe to delete the `OCRDIR` directory to force re-starting text extraction when running RBC again.

 * The `LOG` file contains a list of all operations done, and the list of errors.
 This file can be use to cancel the operation, that is, remove all files that have been copied.
 For this, use the python function `remove_from_summary`.
+By default, the `LOG` file is called `summary.log`.

 * `-b` or `--batch`: Batch mode: doesn't wait for user input.